shibatch/tlfloat/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
-name: Create your new issue
+name: Create a new issue
 about: Create an issue upon your agreement to cover the costs of maintaining our project
 title: Enter the title of your issue here
 labels: ''